-We hold an End of Year Celebration Assembly at both Houses at the end of the Summer Term to celebrate the pupils' individual efforts and achievements in work and behaviour.
+We hold end of term Celebration Assemblies at both Houses at the end of the Summer Term to celebrate pupils' efforts and achievements in work and behaviour.

 Sanctions

 In KS1, loss of Golden Time is used to discourage poor behaviour.
 If the class rules are not followed, or if after a warning pupils continue to misbehave or do not follow instructions, they lose some Golden Time.
 This is to encourage pupils to realise that their actions have consequences, and to have time to reflect upon their behaviour.
 A green, amber and red traffic light system is used in each classroom to act as a deterrent.